-Whether your vehicle just broke down or you’ve been in an accident, you might find yourself in a position requiring a tow truck.
-How much does it cost to tow a car and how can you save money on this service?
+Whether your vehicle just broke down or you’ve been in an accident, you might find yourself needing a tow truck.
+How much does it cost to tow a car, and how can you save money on this service?

-In this article, we examine these average costs in-depth.
-We also talk about the factors affecting the price and we outline some ways you can save more money.
-Beyond that, we discuss the reasons you would need to have a car towed and outline some extra services these companies provide.
+In this article, I examine the average costs in-depth.
+I also talk about the factors that affect the price, and outline some ways you can save more money.
+Beyond that, I discuss the reasons you might need to have your car towed and outline some extra services these companies provide.

 How Much Does It Cost to Tow a Car?

-On average, you might spend $40 to $150 to get a tow truck for five miles or less.
+On average, you might spend $40 to $150 to hire a tow truck for five miles or less.
 Most tow companies will charge between $2 to $7 per mile, aside from the initial fee.
-The main factors affecting the price include the distance traveled, the vehicle size, as well as the location, and the time of day when towing takes place.
+The main factors affecting the price include the distance traveled and the vehicle size, as well as the location and the time of day that towing takes place.

 Factors Affecting Cost to Tow a Car